gpaul-faldin/Nordvpn-proxies/README.md

   }
 }
 ```
+- **Response Headers**:
+  - `vpn-container`: Name of the currently used VPN container.
+  - `vpn-ip`: External IP of the latest VPN connection.

 💡 Channel the specified HTTP method towards the target URL using this endpoint.

 ### 2. Recreate Endpoint